yggilabs/games/docs/_posts/2018-11-25-greenlight.md

 # Playing the Game

-	Start with *The Season*

 ## The Season

-	This represents the cycle for a single session of play.

 1. ***The Pitch*** — create *The Pitch*.
 2. ***The Shoot*** — You are ready to begin filming.
 Repeat *The Shoot* until everyone has had a chance to try out all the roles a few times.